WordPress 7 + LLM = free translation

 AI Translate Panel: If Polylang is active, a new panel appears in the document sidebar.
 There I select the target language and start the translation directly from the editor.

-Inline Translation: Select text → right-click → “Translate with SlyTranslate”.
+Inline Translation: Select text → toolbar → “Translate”.
 This also works without Polylang, for quick single translations in running text.
+In this translation you can select from any language, not only the languages, that are available with your language plugin.

 Step 3: Polylang + SEO Plugin